-I was born with an odd eyebrow on the left, one that peaked upwards at the outer end.
-My mother thought of it as a little devil’s peak.
-By the time I understood what it was and how it looked, it felt more like a Mark of Cain that I would never be rid of.
-Even so, I plucked out the offending hairs when I was twelve, ultimately ending up with a forever shortened left eyebrow that required daily penciling to attain any promise of facial symmetry.
+I was born with an odd eyebrow on the left, one that poked upwards at the far end.
+My mother said it was a little devil’s peak.
+By the time I understood how it looked, it felt more like a Mark of Cain that I would never be rid of.
+Even so, I plucked out the offending hairs when I was twelve, ending up with a forever shortened 'brow that required daily penciling to attain facial symmetry.
 I was petrified of the number 666 and looked for it everywhere, as if not finding it would allow me a bit longer to walk the earth without cosmic retribution.

 But this is not the happiest of memories!

 My happiest birthday memory is my seventh.
 We loaded up the Opel Kadett with cake and presents and my neighborhood friends and went to Água de Madeiros for the day, just down the coast from São Pedro de Moel.
 There was a tiny aldeia on one cliff.
 Up on the next cliff, across the beach where the fresh water stream came to rest, were three summer homes, two quite modern (at the time) and one we always called “the little green cabin.”
 Even after it was painted grey.
 It belonged to friends of my parents and all of its sinks and faucets were made out of real shells and conches.
 We sang, we played, ate chocolate cake, and tumbled down the sand hill to the beach.
 It remains lodged in my memory as the happiest of days.